PoOnesNerfect/tosserror/README.md

 The library uses the same rules as thiserror to determine the source and backtrace fields.

-If you declare a field as source or backtrace, either by field name or attribute, it will be excluded from the generated method's arguments.
+If you define a field as source or backtrace, either by field name or attribute, it will be excluded from the generated method's arguments.

 ```rust
 #[derive(Error, Toss, Debug)]